 12

 At the age of 10, I moved from Canada to the USA, embarking on a new chapter filled with cultural adjustments and new experiences.
+Two years later, at age 12, I officially became a US citizen, marking a significant moment in my life that broadened my opportunities and perspectives.

 Born in Toronto, Canada, on November 13, 1991, to two Iranian immigrants who were real estate developers, my life began amidst the world of custom homes, later expanding into townhomes, high-rises, and mega-mansions, shaping my early influences in architecture and development.